Dewpg/BulkCall2XLS/README.md

 Place the python script into an unzipped folder of single period bulk call report data downloaded from https://cdr.ffiec.gov/public/PWS/DownloadBulkData.aspx

-Run script (can take as long as a minute to process)
+Run script (can take as long as several minutes to process)

 Open master.xls